matstveter/EegElectrodeLocalizer/README.md

 developed to explore the feasibility of such a solution and to scientifically evaluate its performance.
 The article can be found here (TBA) and all information about the pipeline and assumptions can be found there.

-### IMPORTANT: This tool was designed for use on a single dataset, utilizing one supplier's EEG cap in two different sizes.
-Some of the code may need to be repurposed for use with another dataset.
+### IMPORTANT: This tool is initially designed for a single dataset using EEG caps from one supplier in two sizes.
+For compatibility with other datasets or suppliers' EEG caps, some code modifications might be necessary.

 ## Features
 - Localize the fiducials